-Avatar Amphetamine Treatment Program is the premier location for amphetamine addiction treatment in NJ.
+Avatar Amphetamine Treatment Program is the premier location for Adderall Addiction Treatment NJ.
 We offer detox, customizable treatment programs, specialty therapy, and dual diagnosis to assist individuals in overcoming their addiction.

 Adderall is a trading name for the combination of drugs that contain four salts of Amphetamine.
 The mixture is composed of equal parts of two medicines, which are racemic Amphetamine and dextroamphetamine.
 Adderall is used in the treatment of disorder ADHD and narcolepsy.